From the simplest clues, a character can take shape.

 - Include the character’s environment.

-A character may live in a low-income building, possibly a Section 8 apartment.
+A character may live in an apartment in a low-income building.
 Another may live in the back woods of Appalachian Mountains.
 All this will give insight into the character.

-Or the character lives in a penthouse on the Upper East Side of Manhattan.
-Or, possibly ,a character lives in Saipan.
+Or the character may live in a penthouse on the Upper East Side of Manhattan.
+Or the character lives in Saipan.

-The character’s environment can include his past environment also.
+The character’s environment can also include elements of his characteristics.

-A book I’m ghostwriting now has one of the characters going from a rich lifestyle to a poor one.
-This could tell a lot about why the character may behave in a certain way or why she’s depressed.
+I ghostwrote a book in which one of the characters going from a wealthy lifestyle to a poor one.
+This could tell a lot about why the character behaved a certain way or why she was depressed.

-Another scenario may be that the protagonist was on a swimming team since he has been seven.
-This will tell a lot about this teen’s character.
+Another scenario may be that the protagonist had been on a swimming team since he has been seven.
+This will tell a lot about his character.
 It takes discipline and drive to be a competitive swimmer.
-It will also have a large factor on his physical appearance.
+It will also have a significant factor in his physical appearance.

 - Include the character’s close relationships or past relationships.